 San Dimas is a medium-sized city located in the state of California.
 With a population of 34,326 people and six constituent neighborhoods, San Dimas is the 230th largest community in California.

 Housing costs in San Dimas are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-San Dimas is a decidedly white-collar city, with fully 86.58% of the workforce employed in white-collar jobs, well above the national average.
+San Dimas is a decidedly white-collar city, with fully 85.60% of the workforce employed in white-collar jobs, well above the national average.
 Overall, San Dimas is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in San Dimas who work in office and administrative support (16.27%), management occupations (14.47%), and sales jobs (12.14%).
+There are especially a lot of people living in San Dimas who work in management occupations (15.32%), office and administrative support (14.44%), and sales jobs (10.79%).

 Also of interest is that San Dimas has more people living here who work in computers and math than 95% of the places in the US.

-The population of San Dimas is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.73% of adults in San Dimas have a bachelor's degree or even advanced degree.
+The citizens of San Dimas are very well educated compared to the average community in the nation: 37.17% of adults in San Dimas have a bachelor's degree or even advanced degree.